Hey guys.

 I saw this, but it actually would mean that my resulting map gets cluttered a lot as for every attribute it gets nested into some other attribute (result1.pickId, result2.shipmentId, …).

-For me the underlying question (which is also raised in https://forum.zeebe.io/t/output-mapping-on-start-event/119/2) boils down to usage patterns.
+For me the underlying question (which is also raised in Output mapping on start event - Discussion & Questions - Camunda Forum) boils down to usage patterns.
 Take e.g. the architecture alternatives in https://github.com/flowing/flowing-retail/tree/zeebe/zeebe (just started with that example, readme is still a todo).
 You could use Zeebe as work distribution (as it is currently advocated on the zeebe.io homepage) or you can use it as workflow engine within one service (as a typical microservice architecture would do).
 How you approach data flow and mappings is very different in this scenarios.
 In the “Zeebe as work distribution” scenario the services must not know any details of the workflow definition but act like they would send and receive messages.
 And here it gets more tricky.

 Cheers